Rarely does an investment opportunity like nuclear power come along.

 The problem is that green energy sources — such as solar, wind, and hydropower — aren't capable of carrying the load on their own.
 They're too expensive, and they simply don't have enough juice to power the planet.

 Nuclear power is necessary.
 It's cheaper than alternative fuel sources, and it emits no carbon.

 In that capacity, nuclear energy is actually good for the environment.
 I know it sounds crazy, but it's true.

-Nuclear power has avoided the release of an estimated 56 gigatonnes of CO2 since 1971.
+Nuclear power has avoided the release of an estimated 56 gigatonnes of carbon dioxide since 1971.
 That's almost two years of total global emissions at current rates.

 It's not quite as cheap as natural gas, but it's far more efficient than solar, wind, and even coal in terms of levelized cost.

-That is why so many countries, including the United States, continue to rely on nuclear power.
+And that's why so many countries, including the U.S., continue to rely on nuclear power.